Photo from Unsplash

 The Day Of Reckoning

-After a long time, the lord of those servants cometh, and reckoneth with them. — Matt 25:19
+After a long time the master of those servants returned to settle accounts with them. — Matt 25:19 BSB

-The three parables recorded in this chapter are of vast importance.
+The three parables recorded in this chapter are of immense importance.

-Each contains a striking contrast, and in each there is the possibility of supreme joy or the inevitable sentence of deprivation and rejection.
-In each there is instruction and encouragement on the one side, and on the other we are solemnly warned.
+Each presents a striking contrast and holds the possibility of supreme joy or the inevitable sentence of deprivation and rejection.
+In each, we find both instruction and encouragement, along with solemn warnings.

-In the parable of the Talents, we learn that the gravest peril in Christian experience attaches not to the highly, or even the moderately-gifted people, but to the poorest and humblest one-talented folk!
-Because they can do so little they often do nothing.
-The one talent, which it is death to hide, is lodged with them as utterly useless.
-But with God the smallest things count!
-He does not crush the bruised reed nor quench the smoking flax.
-He chooses the foolish things of this world to confound the wise, and the weak things of the world to confound the things which are mighty.
+In the parable of the Talents, we discover that the greatest danger in the Christian life often falls not on the highly gifted or even the moderately gifted, but on the poorest and most humble—those with just one talent.
+Too often, they do nothing because they believe they have little to offer.
+The one talent, which is a tragedy to hide, is made utterly useless when left unused.
+Yet, with God, the smallest contributions count!
+He does not crush the bruised reed or quench the smoldering wick.
+He chooses the weak things of the world to shame the strong.

-In the Judgment of the Nations, we learn that the ultimate test of Christianity is not in profession or doctrine, but our care for those with whom our Lord has always identified Himself—the outcast and helpless, the sick and sorrowful, the stranger and prisoner.
-Love to God has for its reverse Love to man.
-Even now the nations are standing before His judgment-bar, and some are being cast on the rubbish heap before our eyes.
+In the Judgment of the Nations, we learn that the ultimate test of Christianity is not profession or doctrine, but in caring for those with whom our Lord identifies—the outcast, the helpless, the sick, the stranger, and the prisoner.
+Love for God manifests as love for others.
+Even now, nations are being judged, and some are being discarded before our very eyes.

 Prayer

-Let me not be put to shame, O my Lord, but make me to love and fear Thee with all my heart.
-Help me to be faithful in the very little things, and to hear Thy well-done at the last.
+Let me not be put to shame, O my Lord, but help me to love and fear You with all my heart.
+Make me faithful in the little things, so that I may hear Your "well done" at the end.
 Amen.

 Our Daily Walk - August 13